 Our nut-free bars are manufactured on equipment that is taken apart and thoroughly cleaned at the end of each day, but we do use peanuts, walnuts, cashews and coconuts at our facility.
 We, therefore, do not recommend our bars for those with severe nut allergies.
-The MacroBars are available in two nut-free flavors:
+That being said, we do offer one MacroBars a nut-free flavors:

 - Sunflower Butter + Chocolate